 Circumstance affecting project or budget.
 (Please describe any challenges encountered or anticipated that might affect the completion of the project within the time, scope and fiscal constraints set forth in the agreement, along with recommended solutions to those problems).
-The project was completed on time and within the allotted budget.
+The project is expected to be completed on time and within the allotted budget.